Grelot/blog/content/articles/phenomics/index.md

 tags = ["omics"]
 +++

 As part of the [MADICS working group](https://www.madics.fr/) on data science and plant phenotyping, I had the opportunity to visit the MP3 platform in Montpellier.
 During this workshop, I tested **Phenomenal**, a software pipeline designed to reconstruct the 3D architecture of maize plants grown in greenhouse conditions.
-I disovered a new omics called "Phenomics" and how high-thoughput bioimaging is used to generate phenome information at large-scale.
+I discovered a new omics called "Phenomics" and how high-thoughput bioimaging is used to generate phenome information at large-scale.
 <!-- more -->

 ## Phenomics